 In less than .3-mile, you will close the loop and arrive at the back of the Humpback Gap Overlook parking area.
 Your hike is complete, so celebrate.

 From the Humpback Rocks parking area, the loop hike took us nearly 2.5 hours, including time to settle in for a snack with a view atop Humpback Rocks.

 We completed this hike mid-morning, but this is a fantastic sunrise or sunset hike, thanks to 360-degree views from the summit.
 Bring a headlamp for safe hiking.

 Humpback Rocks Visitor Center

-If time allows, stop in the Humpback Rocks Visitor Center at milepost 5.8 on the Blue Ridge Parkway.
-Look for a mountain life museum and a historic farm.
+Stop in the Humpback Rocks Visitor Center at mile marker 5.8 on the Blue Ridge Parkway.
+There is a mountain life museum and a historic farm.

-The easy .25-mile Mountain Farm Trail guides visitors through an outdoor museum designed to look like an 1890’s mountain farm.
+The easy 0.25-mile Mountain Farm Trail guides visitors through an outdoor museum designed to look like an 1890’s mountain farm.

 In summer months, costumed interpreters showcase Appalachian mountain life at the start of the 20th century.

 You’ll also learn how Humpback Rocks served as a guidepost for settlers traveling in wagon trains on the old Howardsville Turnpike in the 1840’s.

 Humpback Rocks Picnic Area

-A few miles down the byway, at milepost 8.5, you’ll find the Humpback Rocks picnic area.
-Here you’ll find plenty of picnic tables and green space.
+A few miles down the byway, at mile marker 8.5, you’ll find the Humpback Rocks picnic area.
+There are plenty of picnic tables and green space.

-You can also access the short .3-mile Catoctin Trail from the picnic area.
+You can also access the short 0.3-mile Catoctin Trail from the picnic area.
 This leg stretcher hike leads to the Greenstone Overlook with west-facing valley views.

 The 3.8-mile hike on the Jack Albright Loop (also known as Dobie Mountain) shares the Humpback Gap parking area with the Humpback Rocks hike.

 The Glass Hollow Overlook at the 1.0-mile mark (counter-clockwise) wows with panoramas of the Rockfish Valley.
 Also, the remains of a 1960’s plane crash.

 The short Dripping Rock South hike originates across the Blue Ridge Parkway from the Dripping Rock parking area at milepost 10 on the Blue Ridge Parkway.

 The 2.8-mile out-and-back hike guides hikers along a forested southbound section of the Appalachian Trail.
 Along the way, plan to be wowed by two scenic overlooks.